Your pet is part of the family, meaning it’s your job to ensure their long-term wellbeing.

-Your pet is part of the family, which means it’s your job to ensure their long-term wellbeing.
-If that pet gets into an accident, you may need to pay thousands of dollars to make them well again.
-Pet insurance can help you pay such costs, so that you’re not faced with a difficult decision.
+If your fur baby gets sick or into an accident, you may need to pay thousands of dollars to make them well again.
+That’s where pet insurance can help alleviate such costs so that you’re never faced with a difficult decision.

 - The cost of any excess or co-payments you’ll owe if you need to claim

 - Benefit limits, i.e. how much you can claim for each type of treatment

 - Waiting periods you need to serve before you can claim

 - Exclusions that may prevent claims on certain conditions.

 - Get covered early on while your pet is young and healthy.
 Insure your pet while they’re young and less likely to have pre-existing conditions that your insurer won’t cover.
 As your pet gets older, they’ll gradually have access to fewer policy options and less coverage.
 Getting insurance while your pet is young also generally allows you to keep the same cover throughout their life (provided there’s no break in cover).
 Older pets may not be insurable, or they may develop a condition barring them from cover.
 Just keep in mind that policies become more expensive as pets age.